Tasks¶

 Viewing time entries¶

-The Work Log tab shows all time entries for the task: - Date the work was performed - Category (IT or Business) - Person who logged the time - Hours logged - Notes
+The Time Log tab in the activity section shows all time entries for the task: - Date the work was performed - Category (IT or Business) - Person who logged the time - Hours logged - Notes

 Editing or deleting entries¶

-You can edit or delete your own time entries from the Work Log table.
+You can edit or delete your own time entries from the Time Log table.

 Attachments¶